Mik3asg/blog/systemsgoliveblog/content/posts/k8s-zero-downtime-deployments-blue-green-strategy.md

 ```
 In this manifest:

-- The selector in blue-green-service.yaml specifies that the service should route traffic to pods labeled app: my-node-app and env: blue.
+- The selector in blue-green-service.yaml specifies that the service should route traffic to pods labeled app: my-node-app and `env:blue`.
 This matches the labels set in the blue-deployment.yaml manifest.

 - As a result, all incoming traffic through this LoadBalancer Service will be routed to the blue pods running version 1.0 of the application.